material-motion/material-motion/starmap/specifications/observable/README.md

 implementations are each under 100 lines of code and, on the web, can be minified to under 140 bytes (the entire implementation fits in
 [a tweet](https://twitter.com/material_motion/status/804855074988003328)).

+### Avoiding intellectual dependencies

+The reactive core of Material Motion not only represents a binary dependency, but also an intellectual dependency.
+People should be able to use Material Motion without having to first learn reactive programming.
+It is for this reason that we have higher-order APIs like Interactions and Transitions.